mikestefanello/pagoda/README.md

 ## Cache

-As previously mentioned, [Redis](https://redis.io/) was chosen as the cache but it can be easily swapped out for something else. [go-redis](https://github.com/go-redis/redis) is used as the underlying client but the `Container` contains a custom client wrapper (`CacheClient`) that makes typical cache operations extremely simple.
-This wrapper does expose the [go-redis]() client however, at `CacheClient.Client`, in case you have a need for it.

-The cache functionality within the `CacheClient` is powered by [gocache](https://github.com/eko/gocache) which was chosen because it makes interfacing with the cache service much easier, and it provides a consistent interface if you were to use a cache backend other than Redis.
+As previously mentioned, the default cache implementation is a simple in-memory store, backed by [otter](https://github.com/maypok86/otter), a lockless cache that uses [S3-FIFO](https://s3fifo.com/) eviction.
+The `Container` houses a `CacheClient` which is a useful, wrapper to interact with the cache (see examples below).
+Within the `CacheClient` is the underlying store interface `CacheStore`.
+If you wish to use a different store, such as Redis, and want to keep using the `CacheClient`, simply implement the `CacheStore` interface with a Redis library and adjust the `Container` initialization to use that.

-The built-in usage of the cache is currently only for optional [page caching](#cached-responses) but it can be used for practically anything.
-See examples below:
+The built-in usage of the cache is currently only for optional [page caching](#cached-responses) and a simple example route located at `/cache` where you can set and view the value of a given cache entry.

-Similar to how there is a separate [test database](#separate-test-database) to avoid writing to your primary database when running tests, the cache supports a separate database as well for tests.
-Within the `config`, the test database number can be specified at `Config.Cache.TestDatabase`.
-By default, the primary database is `0` and the test database is `1`.
+Since the current cache is in-memory, there's no need to adjust the `Container` during tests.
+When this project used Redis, the configuration had a separate database that would be used strictly for tests to avoid writing to your primary database.
+If you need that functionality, it is easy to add back in.

 ### Set data